-CS2005090449 If you wish to contact the Care Inspectorate about this inspection report, please call us on 0345 600 9527 or email us at enquiries@careinspectorate.com Summary This report and grades represent our assessment of the quality of the areas of performance which were examined during this inspection.
+CS2005106915 If you wish to contact the Care Inspectorate about this inspection report, please call us on 0345 600 9527 or email us at enquiries@careinspectorate.com Summary This report and grades represent our assessment of the quality of the areas of performance which were examined during this inspection.
 Grades for this care service may change after this inspection following other regulatory activity.
 For example, if we have to take enforcement action to make the service improve, or if we investigate and agree with a complaint someone makes about the service.
-We gave the service these grades Quality of Care and Support 4 Good Quality of Environment 4 Good Quality of Staffing 4 Good Quality of Management and Leadership 4 Good What the service does well The Kalisgarth Centre is a vital local resource which ensures older people can continue to live on their native island.
+We gave the service these grades Quality of Care and Support 4 Good Quality of Staffing 4 Good Quality of Management and Leadership 4 Good What the service does well The Kalisgarth Centre is a vital local resource which ensures older people can continue to live on their native island.
 The building has a unique design and combines respite care, care at home and day centre facilities.
 It is well-equipped and provides an attractive setting for a range of community-related activities.
 The manager and her staff work well together as a team.
 They are committed to providing individualised care based on the support needs and personal preferences of each service user.
-Respite guests who use the service are welcomed into Kalisgarth and are encouraged to participate in the wider life of the centre.
+The centre supports seven tenants living in their own homes.
+Five are tenanted flats located within the centre and two others in premises on the site.
+All tenants are encouraged to participate in the life of the centre, including its social activities and day care service where they can enjoy a nutritious meal.
 What the service could do better The provider, Orkney Health and Care, needed to review the management and staffing arrangements within the service.
 The support planning arrangements needed to be reviewed and a more coherent and standardised format adopted.
+The provider should formalise its procedures for the management and administration of medication in care at home settings.
 Further staff training should be provided addressing issues such as palliative care, dementia care and the administration of medication.
 Staff supervision and staff appraisals should be kept up to date.
 The service should continue to further develop its in-house quality assurance arrangements.
 What the service has done since the last inspection Staff within the service continue to work well together.
-They know their service users very well and provide good quality care in a versatile setting.
-The service continues to work with other local groups on the island to enable service users to participate in activities and events in the wider community.
-Conclusion The respite service is highly valued by service users and their families.
-Those contributing to our inspection told us it had a "good reputation".
-The staff team work well together and are committed to providing a good standard of care.
-Care staff provide individualised support in a friendly and welcoming environment.
+They know the tenants very well and provide good quality care and support in a versatile setting.
+The service continues to work with other local groups on the island to enable tenants to participate in activities and events in the wider community.
+Conclusion The staff team work well together and are committed to providing a good standard of care.
+They provide individualised support in a friendly and welcoming environment.
+Tenants told us Kalisgarth provides a "real home from home" service.
+The "next best thing to being at home" we were told.
 The service strives for continuous improvement.